ucsb-cs16/w19/_lab/lab04.md

 Push your code to github.
 We will use your github submission to give you points for coding style.

 <h2>Grading Rubric</h2>
-Points from automated submit.cs. system tests
+Points from automated gradescope. system tests

 <b>Passed Tests</b>